 When first learning about the world of cloud services, it is easy to get confused or even start using terms interchangeably that actually have different meanings.
 To keep terms delineated, consider creating a personal glossary.
-This article is intended to clear up the confusion around what is cloud networking.
+This article is intended to clarify the confusion around cloud networking.

-Cloud networking refers to a type of IT infrastructure where an organization’s network and resources are hosted in a public or private cloud platform and is available on demand using only an internet connection.
-Hosting networking resources on the cloud may involve using devices on-premises or through a cloud service provider, and can include the following networking services:
+Cloud networking is an IT infrastructure where an organization’s network and resources are hosted in a public or private cloud platform and are available on demand using only an internet connection.
+Hosting networking resources on the cloud may involve using devices on-premises or through a cloud service provider and can include the following networking services:

 When the preceding word “cloud” is removed from both networking and computing, the two terms immediately take on different meanings.

-Cloud networking is when network resources and capabilities are hosted in the public, private or hybrid cloud.
+Cloud networking is when network resources and capabilities are hosted in the public, private, or hybrid cloud.
 These resources include virtual routers, switches, load balancers, firewalls, bandwidth, network management, and more.
-They are available on demand and can be managed in house or by a third party.
-Just as the command line interface (CLI) on Cisco router interfaces is different from Juniper’s, the same holds true when configuring network gear in the cloud between virtual public clouds (VPCs).
-Cloud networking equates to the cloud infrastructure used to power connectivity between resources and it is built on cloud computing.
+They are available on demand and can be managed in-house or by a third party.
+Just as the command line interface (CLI) on Cisco router interfaces differs from Juniper’s, the same applies when configuring network gear in the cloud between virtual private clouds (VPCs).
+Cloud networking equates to the cloud infrastructure used to power connectivity between resources, and it is built on cloud computing.

-Cloud networking: An umbrella term for a type of IT infrastructure that connects all variations of on-premises, edge, and cloud base services.
+- Cloud networking: An umbrella term for IT infrastructure that connects all variations of on-premises, edge, and cloud base services.

-Multicloud networking: A type of cloud networking with advanced capabilities and integrated with public cloud providers, resulting in smoother accessibility across multiple clouds and on-premises environments.
+- Multicloud networking: A type of cloud networking with advanced capabilities integrated with public cloud providers, resulting in smoother accessibility across multiple clouds and on-premises environments.

-Cloud networking and cloud-based networking: A type of cloud networking solution with their control plane hosted and delivered in public clouds instead of an on-premises device.
+- Cloud networking and cloud-based networking: A cloud networking solution with their control plane hosted and delivered in public clouds instead of an on-premises device.

 Popular “as-a-Service” Models

-Cloud computing — or simply “cloud” — includes several other areas of compute beyond networking.
+Cloud computing — or simply “cloud” — includes several other computing areas beyond networking.
 Below are a few of the more common terms to get familiar with:

 The cloud brings many benefits to both small and large businesses.
 Here are a few key areas:

-Bandwidth can be a big benefit as locating the service right in the cloud means work-from-home employees and customers can take advantage of the cloud service providers’ sizeable and more reliable connection speeds.
+- Bandwidth can be a significant benefit as locating the service right in the cloud means work-from-home employees and customers can take advantage of the cloud service providers’ sizeable and more reliable connection speeds.

-Less physical hardware to manage at smallish remote offices means things like routing and firewalls can be provisioned in the cloud.
+- Less physical hardware to manage at small and mid-sized remote offices means things like routing and firewalls can be provisioned in the cloud.

-Cost is a significant factor as well.
-The penny pinchers don’t always appreciate that leveraging the cloud means they are getting an architecture that would be prohibitively expensive to build old-school.
-The up and down, expansion and contraction of servers means NetOps can stop paying for unused compute power—far better than stressing over new hardware that isn’t being used in previous models.
+- Cost is a significant factor as well.
+The penny pinchers don’t always appreciate that leveraging the cloud means they are getting an architecture that would be prohibitively expensive to build in and old-school way.
+The up-and-down expansion and contraction of servers means NetOps can stop paying for unused compute power—far better than stressing over new hardware that isn’t being used in previous models.

-Much like the as-a-service models outlined above, cloud networking is also a subset of cloud computing.
-With 45% of IT spending shifting from traditional solutions to cloud by 2024, IT professionals need to make sure they are getting familiar with cloud terms.
+Like the as-a-service models outlined above, cloud networking is also a subset of cloud computing.
+With 45% of IT spending shifting from traditional solutions to the cloud by 2024, IT professionals need to ensure they are familiar with cloud terms.